elastic/elastic-agent-gcp-kubernetes-app/docs/next-steps.md

 By default the Elastic Agent does not have any policy assigned so will not collect any data.

-Here is a list of common use cases and how to setup Elastic Agent policies to collect releated data.
+Here is a list of common use cases and how to setup Elastic Agent policies to collect related data.

 ## Kubernetes Observability